check before: 2025-12-15

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=510107

-Users may not understand the opt-in process for AI-generated content, leading to inconsistent usage and potential loss of valuable insights from the Copilot feature.
+Users may not understand the opt-in process for AI-generated content, potentially leading to underutilization of the new feature and missed benefits.

 - roles: End Users, Training Coordinators